Lindstromer/docs/source/includes/_option_type.md

 }
 ```

 Option type class extends the [page type class](#page-type) so you can create options pages with Papi!
+Option types will not be showed on Papi's tool page since they don't belong to a post type.

 ### Differents between option type and a page type